Faith in the Son and new birth

 God Himself testifies that Jesus is His Son, and this divine testimony assures believers that eternal life is found exclusively in the Son.

-6 This is he who came by water and blood, Jesus Christ; not with the water only, but with the water and the blood.
-It is the Spirit who testifies, because the Spirit is the truth.
+6 This is the One who came by water and blood, Jesus Christ—not by water alone, but by water and blood.
+And it is the Spirit who testifies to this, because the Spirit is the truth.

-8 the Spirit, the water, and the blood; and the three agree as one.
+8 the Spirit, the water, and the blood—and these three are in agreement.

 God testifies concerning his Son, and his testimony is that eternal life is given in the Son.
 Having the Son means having life.

-10 He who believes in the Son of God has the testimony in himself.
-He who doesn’t believe God has made him a liar, because he has not believed in the testimony that God has given concerning his Son.
+10 Whoever believes in the Son of God has this testimony within him; whoever does not believe God has made Him out to be a liar, because he has not believed in the testimony that God has given about His Son.

-11 The testimony is this, that God gave to us eternal life, and this life is in his Son.
+11 And this is that testimony: God has given us eternal life, and this life is in His Son.

 John’s purpose is that believers in the name of the Son of God may know they have eternal life.